 Awards: NET Institute 2018 Summer Research Grant

-This paper studies how network structure can affect the speed of adoption.
+This paper examines how network structure affects the speed of adoption.
 In particular, we model the decisions to adopt Python 3 by software packages.
 Python 3 provides advanced features but is not backward compatible with Python 2, which implies adoption costs.
 Moreover, packages form input-output networks through dependency relationships with other packages, and they face additional adoption costs if the dependency packages lack Python 3 support.
 We build a dynamic model of technology adoption that incorporates such a network and estimate it using a complete dataset of Python packages.
 Estimation results show that the average cost of one incompatible dependency is roughly three times the cost to update one’s code.
-We conduct counterfactual policies of community-level targeted cost subsidy and show network structure is crucial to determine an optimal policy of cost subsidy.
+We examine counterfactual policies for a community-level targeted cost subsidy and show that network structure is crucial for determining an optimal policy.